 15 Fruits Your Chickens Will Love

 Apples are one of the fruits that you can give your birds to eat.
-But you need to be careful when preparing this treat for your poultry because the seeds contain traces of cyanide.
+But you need to be careful when preparing this treat for your poultry because apple seeds contain traces of cyanide.
 In this case, you must get rid of seeds first.

 How to Prepare: Then chop the fruit into tiny pieces to make their digestion easy.
 Alternatively, you can prepare apple sauce and mix it with other chicken food to create a more delicious meal for your feathered friends.

-Just like other treats, strawberries are also one of the favorite foods for chickens.
+Just like other great treats, strawberries are also one of the favorite foods for chickens.
 They are high in elements like vitamins A, C, and B9.
 Besides, strawberries are known to have an anti-inflammatory component ( quercetin), which is rich in antioxidants.